-The Greater Manchester Casualty Reduction Partnership include Greater Manchester’s ten local authorities, Greater Manchester Police, Greater Manchester Primary Care Trust, the Greater Manchester Fire & Rescue Service, the Crown Prosecution Service, Her Majesty’s Courts Service and the Highways Agency.
+The Greater Manchester Casualty Reduction Partnership includes Greater Manchester’s ten local authorities, Greater Manchester Police, Greater Manchester Primary Care Trust, the Greater Manchester Fire & Rescue Service, the Crown Prosecution Service, Her Majesty’s Courts Service and Highways England.

 Improving road safety must always be a priority, the Greater Manchester Casualty Reduction Partnership aims to provide a coherent, strategic approach to help local authorities, agencies and other stakeholders reduce the number of deaths and injuries on our roads by working together to ensure the partnership objectives are achieved.

 The partnership objectives are:

 - To improve road safety and contribute to the achievement of national and local targets to reduce the number of people and children killed or seriously injured in road collisions.

 - To reduce the level of road safety collisions and casualties in deprived areas.

 - To improve road and community safety, particularly for the most vulnerable users of the transport network.